andfanilo/vagrant-spark-zeppelin/README.md

 #### 2. First steps with Git

-You are going to create your first branch, commit a personal message on this README, merge it back to your master branch and push your work back into your Github repo.
+You are going to create your first branch, commit a

+l message on this README, merge it back to your master branch and push your work back into your Github repo.

 Don't forget to work in the project you just cloned: `$ cd vagrant-spark-zeppelin`.